Bakry-\'Emery curvature-dimension condition and Riemannian Ricci curvature bounds: Energy metric measure structures

-Taking the intersection of the sets in the left hand side and noticing that it is contained, by assumption, in $\{f\geq t\}$, we get $\limsup_n\mu_n(\{f_n>t\})\leq\mu(\{f\geq t\})$.
-By Cavalieri's formula and Fatou's lemma we conclude. \end{proof} \begin{lemma} Assume \eqref{eq:convpuntLip1}, \eqref{eq:BEpointwise} and the length property \eqref{eq:21}.
-For all $f\in {\rm Lip}_b(X)$ nonnegative and with bounded support, $Q_t f$ is Lipschitz, nonnegative with bounded support and it holds
+Taking the intersection of the sets in the left-hand side and noticing that it is contained, by assumption, in $\{f\geq t\}$, we get $\limsup_n\mu_n(\{f_n>t\})\leq\mu(\{f\geq t\} )$.
+By Cavalieri's formula and Fatou's lemma, we conclude. \end{pf}